analogdevicesinc/VSCode-Maxim/readme.md

 10. That's it!
 See [Testing the Setup](#Testing-the-Setup) below to verify everything is working properly, [Usage](#Usage) for using the VS Code environment, and [Makefile Configuration](#Makefile-Configuration) for details on adding source code to the project.

 ## Option 2 - Injecting into an Existing Project
-1. Download the correct injection package from [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) for your SDK and extract it to an accessible location.
+1. Download the latest correct version of this repo from the [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) page for your SDK and extract it to an accessible location.

 2. Navigate to the root folder of your existing project.
 For example, this might be located at `C:\Users\Jake.Carter\workspace\MyExistingProject`.

-3. Copy the contents of the release package downloaded in step 1 into the root of the project folder from step 2.
+3. Copy the contents of the `Inject` folder into the root of the project folder from step 2.
 This includes a `.vscode` folder and a `Makefile`.
 In the example above, the contents of the 'MyExistingProject' workspace might now look like the following :

         C:\Users\Jake.Carter\workspace\MyNewProject
         +-- \.vscode